If you installed TimeTrex with the Windows installer and you are seeing the following message:

 It is often caused by your computer crashing or being restarted/turned off without properly shutting down first.
 TimeTrex is an enterprise class application and as such is designed to be installed on a dedicated server that is always running and not turned off.
 If you do not have a proper server to install TimeTrex on we recommend considering our free cloud hosted version of TimeTrex instead, as no software installation is necessary with it.
 In order to correct this issue you will need to delete the c:\timetrex\postgresql\data\postmaster.pid file, then restart your computer.

-TimeTrex Standard Edition is open source and 100% free to use.
+TimeTrex Community Edition is open source and 100% free to use.
 It does not have any time limits, or restrictions whatsoever.

 There are several different editions of TimeTrex that are available.
-Our Standard Edition is completely free, however we also offer a Business Edition and Professional Edition in both On-Site and On-Demand (Hosted) which we do sell.
+The Community Edition is completely free, however we also offer Professional, Corporate and Enterprise Editions in both On-Site and Cloud Hosted deployments which we do sell.
 For more information on our different products, please see our Product Comparison Guide.